• Home

 Dept 11 Sec 4 Canned or Dried products

-Yeast Bread - use yeast.
-When activated with warm water & a little sugar, yeast (a small organism) grows & expels carbon dioxide.
-This gives bread its light, fluffy consistency & the air holes you see when you slice open a loaf.
-It requires time for the dough to rise & develop flavor.
-Yeast bread, unlike quick bread, also requires some kneading to help the dough come together & develop gluten.
-Gluten gives bread the right texture & helps it hold its shape.
+Yeast breads use yeast.
+When activated with warm water and a little sugar, yeast (a small organism) grows and expels carbon dioxide.
+This gives bread its light, fluffy consistency and the air holes you see when you slice open a loaf.
+It requires time for the dough to rise and develop flavor.
+Yeast bread, unlike quick bread, also requires some kneading to help the dough come together and develop gluten.
+Gluten gives bread the right texture and helps it hold its shape.

-To consist of 1 rectangular loaf, approx..
+(To consist of one rectangular loaf, approx..
 4”x8”x5”, wrapped in plastic bag.
-No fork pricks
+No fork pricks)

 01 - English Muffin Bread